Transaction-aware load testing

 Bring evidence

-Use a HAR, OpenTelemetry trace JSON, browser recording, or source and destination message pair from the workflow you already know matters.
+Use a HAR, OpenTelemetry trace, browser recording, or message pair.

 Generate safely